The Official Rules of the

 During the draft, 8 "Sleepers" will be randomly chosen.

-One player from rounds 1-2, One from rounds 3-4, three from
+two players from rounds 1-2, two from rounds 3-4, two from

-rounds 5-6, and three from 7-8.
+rounds 5-6, and two from 7-8.
 Any team who chooses not to

 submit a draft list/strategy (and I fill in a player) - this